Wednesday, January 7, 2026

 Find this schedule on facebook here

-Calling all artists!
 It’s time to MAKE YOUR MARK!

 Enter the Make Your Mark Bookmark Contest with your most colorful, creative, or silly bookmark design.
 Kids, teens and adults can all participate.
 Your artwork could be featured at libraries across the Southern Tier!